-Derbent (also spelled Derbend, in Persian Darband means “narrow gates”) is the city in Dagestan Republic located in the narrow pass between the Caspian Sea and the Caucasus.
-Derbent is the most southern city of the Russian Federation.
+Derbent (also spelled Derbend, in Persian “darband” means “narrow gates”) is a city in Dagestan Republic located in the narrow pass between the Caspian Sea and the Caucasus.
+Derbent is the southernmost city in Russia.

 The phone code is +7 87240; the postal code is 368600.

-Derbent is located on the western shore of the Caspian Sea, not far from the mouth of the river Samur, where the Caucasian mountains come the closest to the Caspian Sea and leave just a narrow 3 km wide line of lowland.
+Derbent is located on the western shore of the Caspian Sea, not far from the mouth of the Samur River, where the Caucasian mountains come closest to the Caspian Sea and leave just a narrow, 3 km wide, line of lowland.

-Closing it the city formed so-called Derbentsky or Caspian pass.
-The importance of Derbentsky pass was great, it was located in one of the most strategically important and topographically convenient point of famous Caspian way which linked the Eastern Europe and Front Asia.
+The importance of Derbentsky pass was high, it was located in one of the most strategically important and topographically convenient points of the famous Caspian way which connected the Eastern Europe and Southwest Asia.

-Importance of this pass caused attacks of Scyths, Sarmats, Alans, Huns, Khazars and others.
+The pass was attacked of the Scythians, Sarmats, Alans, Huns, Khazars and others.
 It experienced stormy historical events, attacks and destruction, decline and prosperity.
-It was an important part of the Great Silk way.
-Derbent was the crossroads of civilizations linking East and West, North and South.
+Derbent was an important part of the Great Silk way.
+The town was the crossroads of civilizations connecting East and West, North and South.

-Ancient Greek historian Herodotus mentioned “Derbentsky pass” in the 5th century B.C.
-The Roman Empire was greatly interested in the city, it organized its first expedition in 290-281 B.C.
-In 66-65 B.C., military expeditions to Caucasus headed by Lucullus and Pompeus took place, one of their objectives was to conquer Derbent.
+The ancient Greek historian Herodotus mentioned “Derbentsky pass” in the 5th century B.C.
+The Roman Empire was greatly interested in the town, it organized its first expedition in 290-281 B.C.
+In 66-65 B.C., military expeditions to the Caucasus headed by Lucullus and Pompeus took place, one of their objectives was to conquer Derbent.

-In the early Middle Ages, struggle for Caucasus was continued by Byzantine and Iraq.
-From the 5th century, the city rapidly grew and fortifications were constructed in order to prevent Asia from nomads’ attacks - Turkish tribes of Huns and Khazars.
+In the early Middle Ages, struggle for the Caucasus was continued by Byzantine and Iraq.
+From the 5th century, the town rapidly grew and fortifications were constructed in order to prevent Asia from nomads’ attacks - Turkish tribes of the Huns and Khazars.
 In 488-531, stone walls were constructed.
 The fortress acquired the outlook preserved till nowadays.

-A new stage in the city development was linked with Arabs invasion in the 7th century.
-In 651, Arabs conquered Derbent, but managed to finally assimilate just in 733-734s.
-From that time the population of the city was rapidly turned into Islam.
+A new stage in the development of Derbent was related to the invasion of the Arabs in the 7th century.
+In 651, the Arabs conquered Derbent, but managed to finally assimilate it just in 733-734s.
+From that time, the population of the town was rapidly turned into Islam.

-At this time Dzhuma mosque was constructed.
-The city turned into the main strong point of Arab caliphate in the Caucasus and became the most important political and ideological center.
-Derbent was the largest medieval city in the Caucasus with developed crafts and agriculture.
+At this time, Dzhuma mosque was constructed.
+Derbent turned into the main strong point of the Arab caliphate in the Caucasus and became the most important political and ideological center.
+It was the largest medieval town in the Caucasus with developed crafts and agriculture.

-In 1239, Derbent was conquered by Mongols and became a part of the Golden Horde.
+In 1239, Derbent was conquered by the Mongols and became part of the Golden Horde.
 In 1387, Timur conquered Azerbajan and Derbent shah Ibrahim I Derbendi was ready to subordinate to him.

-Legend says that Ibrahim I Derbendi sent Timur a gift: gold - 9 packs, silver - 9 packs and so on, slaves - 8 persons.
+There is a legend that says that Ibrahim I Derbendi sent Timur a gift: gold - 9 packs, silver - 9 packs and so on, slaves - 8 persons.
 And when Timur asked: “Why 9 packs of everything, but just 8 slaves?”
 Ibrahim I Derbendi answered: “the ninth slave is me”.
-This answer pleased Timur so much that he didn’t destroy Derbent but even ordered his workers to rebuilt the destructed walls instead.
-In 1606, Derbent became a part of Persia.
+This answer pleased Timur so much that he didn’t destroy Derbent, but even ordered his workers to rebuilt the destroyed walls instead.
+In 1606, Derbent became part of Persia.

-In the early 18th century, when there was a threat of Iran and Turkish invasion of Caspian regions, Peter I committed his famous Persian (Caspian) expedition (1722-1723).
+In the early 18th century, when there was a threat of Iran and Turkish invasion in the Caspian region, Peter I committed his famous Persian (Caspian) expedition (1722-1723).

 Derbent took a special place in Peter’s the Great plans.
-On August 23rd, 1722, Peter I arrived in Derbent with a large army.
+On August 23, 1722, Peter I arrived in Derbent with a large army.
 Peter I paid his attention at its historical monuments.
-Scientists and professionals who came with his escort made the first description of historical monuments and it was the start of Derbent learning.
+Scientists and professionals who came with his escort made the first description of historical monuments.
+It was the beginning of scientific research of Derbent.

-In 1735, Derbent became a part of Iran again.
-In 1796, during Persian expedition the city was captured by the Russian troops, in 1813, it was joined to Russia, from 1846, it was a part of Dagestan oblast.
-In 1840s and later it experienced rapid economic growth.
-In 1898, Derbent was crossed by the railway Petrovsk-Port (Makhachkala) - Baku.
+In 1735, Derbent became part of Iran again.
+In 1796, during the Persian expedition, the town was captured by the Russian troops.
+In 1813, Derbent was joined to Russia.
+From 1846, it became part of Dagestan region.
+In 1840s and later, it experienced rapid economic growth.
+In 1898, Derbent was crossed by the railway Petrovsk-Port (present Makhachkala) - Baku.

 Derbent places of interest

-Present day Derbent is an outstanding monument of defense architecture.
-Even after 1,500 years Derbent defense complex impresses by its grandeur, mightiness and power.
+Today, Derbent is an outstanding monument of defense architecture.
+Its defense complex impresses us with its grandeur, mightiness and power.

-Derbent is the oldest cultural center of Dagestan, birthplace of its spiritual and material culture, it is where art, art crafts, written language, values of Islam and other world religions spread from.
+Derbent is the oldest cultural center of Dagestan Republic, the birthplace of its spiritual and material culture, it is where art, art crafts, written language, values of Islam and other world religions spread from.